beeryani/neogcamp_lessonone_marktwo/README.md

-# neoGcamp: LessonOne
+# neoGcamp: LessonTwo
-> Repository for LessonOne of levelZero of neoGcamp
+> Repository for LessonTwo of levelZero of neoGcamp

 [Link to REPL](https://replit.com/@PratyushGupta2/LessonOne#index.js)